 8.1.
 Data Import

 Geophysical data usually comes as located data files (text) or grid files.
 QGIS can read many grid formats with *.ers, and *.tif (geotiff) files the most common, and these can be loaded by dragging the file name from the Browser Panel into the map window.
-Note that Geosoft *.grd files require conversion to *.ers files via their free viewer Oasis Montaj program (available from www.geosoft.com).
+Note that Geosoft (*.grd) files cannot be read directly by QGIS.
+The SGTool plug-in developed by Mark Jessell at the Centre for Exploration Targeting at the University of Western Australia can be used for importing geosoft grids and various geophysical processing algorithms, such as filtering and reduction to pole.
+See this link for more detailed information “https://github.com/swaxi/SGTool”.
 Note that some raster image files have to be opened via the Data Source manager > Raster options, e.g., BIL files.

 When opening located data text files, remember that shapefiles can only have field names up to 10 characters in length.
 If your text files have longer field names, then it is suggested you use a free text editor like Notepad++ or ATOM, for large files) to modify the field names.